 - 401(k) balance

-There are three things you should consider to help you determine whether you should move your 401(k) to bonds or not.
+Specifically, there are three things you should consider to help you determine whether you should move your 401(k) to bonds or not.

-1. Your Age
+1. Age

 First, consider your age.
 Generally, the younger you are, the more risk you can afford to take with your 401(k) or other investments.
 That’s because you have a longer window of time to recover from downturns, including bear markets, recessions or even market corrections.

-On the other hand, if you’re in your 50s or early 60s, then you may already have begun the move to bonds in your 401(k).
+On the other hand, if you’re in your 50s or early 60s, you may already have begun the move to bonds in your 401(k).
 That might be natural as you lean more toward income-producing investments, such as bonds, versus growth-focused ones.

-2. Your Portfolio’s Diversification
+2. Portfolio Diversification

 As you get closer to retirement, it’s natural to shift your 401(k) allocation toward more conservative investments like bonds.
 Still, maintaining some exposure to stocks can help your portfolio keep pace with inflation and continue to grow.
 Regularly reviewing and rebalancing your portfolio ensures that your investment mix stays aligned with your changing goals and risk tolerance.